 6. Limited Options for Returns

 eBay has stripped away other refund options as well.
-You still get to decide whether you or the buyer pays return shipping, but eBay no longer allows restocking fees, and partial refunds were temporarily disabled.
+You still get to decide whether you or the buyer pay return shipping, but as of May 1, eBay no longer allows restocking fees.

-Top Rated Plus return requirements have also become more difficult.
-As of June, in most categories, Top Rated Plus doesn't just require 30-day returns, it requires them to be free.
+Top Rated Plus return requirements have become more difficult.
+As of June, Top Rated Plus doesn't just require 30-day returns, it requires them to be free.

 Tactic: Choose a Policy that Matches Your Larger Strategy

-If you already offer 30-day or 60-day free returns, or otherwise will meet the new requirements for Top Rated Plus in your categories, you have nothing to worry about.
+If you already offer 30-day or 60-day free returns, you have nothing to worry about.

 If you want to offer the lowest price, you can get away with a less generous returns policy that doesn’t qualify for Top Rated Plus.
 That will help you protect your thin margins.

 Meeting the new TR+ requirements will be essential for just about everyone else.
 If you haven’t already become an eBay Top Rated Seller, get started now!

 eBay Seller Protection has always been helpful, but most sellers seem to agree that it isn’t helpful enough.
 Some would say you’d have an easier time finding a unicorn than a time when eBay protected a seller.

 That might be changing.